Resilient Infrastructure

 SPI has 16 active bridge replacement or retrofit projects, nine of which will include seismic improvements.
 The nine seismic retrofit projects are:

-Our department has completed construction on two of the nine bridges needing seismic upgrades and has advanced four from the preliminary design/environmental phase to the right of way phase.
-SPI is planning on moving the two bridges currently in right of way phase into the construction phase as soon as 2024, pending successful r/w acquisition.
-SPI is committed to delivering the remaining five bridge projects in the next 5-10 years, as they are currently in the preliminary design phase.
+Our department has completed construction on two of the nine bridges needing seismic upgrades and has two of the nine bridges under construction.
+One of the nine will be in construction in 2025, with the remaining four bridges under design.
+SPI is committed to delivering the remaining four bridge projects in the next 5-10 years, as they are currently in the preliminary design phase.
 This staggered approach allows our bridge program to deliver the projects listed above and take add new bridges as current projects are completed and new funding is secured.

 Key Milestone Update

-• Advance to construction phase two projects: Big Sulphur and Big Wohler
+• Advanced to construction phase two projects: Big Sulphur and Big Wohler.

 Coordination and Partnership Update